baffogatwit/MeetGreet-Infrastructure/AWS-Infrastructure-As-Code/README.md

 Once deployment completes, you will be have your own stack of MeetGreet's services running.
 You will need to connect to the AWS RDS MYSQL database created in order to create the MeetGreet database using the commands present in the `MYSQL/dot_net_init.sql` file of this package.
 This can be done using the `mysql -h <host name> -u admin -p` command from a terminal.
 The host name of your RDS MYSQL databse is dynamically generated and can be found in the RDS console on AWS.
 When prompted for a password, please note that the default password is `password`.
 You may need to install mysql to your system if it does not have it installed already.

+**Y*ou must also provide an API Key** for the `(APIKey) VALUES ("[VALUE-REDACTED]")` entry in the `dot_net_init.sql`.
+This is used for the SendGrid email verification API (https://sendgrid.com).
+Our service is configured to not allow users to login without a verified email so this will block the functionality from our site of being accessed if not configured.

+**You must also provide a value for the AWS AWSAPIKey** for the `(AccessKey, SecretAccessKey) VALUES ("[VALUE-REDACTED]", "[VALUE-REDACTED]")` entry in the `dot_net_init.sql` file.
+This is used for the service to access certain AWS resources and not configuring this correctly may result in MeetGreet not working correctly, or at all.
+You can create your own AWS API Keys using the AWS console and these keys must provide full access to AWS S3.

 Once the database has been configured, you must change the `DefaultConnection:ConnectionString` (located in appsettings.json) inside of the MeetGreet's ASP.NET project to that of the RDS MYSQL instance that was created in your AWS account.
 You must also change the value of the `BUCKET_NAME` string variable present in the `MeetGreet/AmazonS3HelperClasses/AmazonS3Helper.cs` class to that of your S3 bucket.
 S3 bucket names are globally unique so this change must be made.
 You can find your bucket's name via the S3 console on AWS.

 After the above steps have been completed, you will have an AWS Stack provsioned that can support the MeetGreet application.
 Please note that this is unneccessary if you're looking to just run MeetGreet; As previously mentioned, the application is configured to connect with and work with our configured AWS stack for its 'production' mode.

+## Deleting The Stack

+In order to Delete the MeetGreet Infrastructure Stack, navigate to the CloudFormation page on the AWS Console.
+Select the `AwsInfrastructureAsCodeStack` stack and click the delete button.
+This will deprovision the stack and delete any resources that it created.
+Once the status of the stack changes to 'DELETE_COMPLETE', the stack and all of its resources have been deleted successfully (it may also disapear from your list of stacks prior to the status change).
+Please note that if an error occurs during resource deprovision, the stuck resources may need to be deleted manually.